bwHPC Symposium 2023

 #let spacing = 1.2em

-#set columns(gutter: spacing)
+#set columns(gutter: box-spacing)

 // Define colors as given by coroprate design of uni freiburg

-#let uni-dark-blue = rgb("#1d154d")
+#let uni_dark_blue = rgb("#1d154d")

 /// START OF THE DOCUMENT

-[#box(inset: (bottom: -0.3em), image(height: 1.2em, "images/cellular_raza-dark-mode.svg")) - Novel Flexibility in Design of Agent-Based Models in Cellular Systems],
+[#box(inset: (bottom: -0.3em), image(height: 1.2em, "images/cellular_raza_dark_mode.svg")) - Novel Flexibility in Design of Agent-Based Models in Cellular Systems],

 authors: "Jonas Pleyer¹, Christian Fleck¹",